ab-rasa/se-take-home-test-2026H1/README.md

 ...
 ```

+* Consider error handling, e.g. What if user makes up a day of the week?*

 ## 5. Restrict your flow

 Update `flow_get_store_hours` to only get triggered by an NLU intent `store_hours`, and prevent the flow from being started by the LLM Command Generator.

+*Explain what was done exactly to implement this.*

 ## 6. Use the End-to-end (E2E) CLI-based testing tool to test your flows.

 Your task for this step is to leverage the End-to-end (E2E) testing tool that allows you to test conversation scenarios with different pre-configured contexts, execute custom actions, verify response texts or names, and assert when slots are filled or not.

-Create various testing scenarios, execute them and document the results.
+*Create various testing scenarios, execute them and document the results.*